 A common cause for low stomach acid is, however, the use of antacids and acid blockers (H2 blockers and proton pump inhibitors/PPI) even though, ironically, these are administered because stomach acid is perceived to be high.
 These drugs do relieve symptoms, which is why they seem to be working well, but in most cases it is not excess stomach acid that is causing the problem.
 Reflux may occur due to a weak sphincter muscle, the gateway between the stomach and oesophagus, which should only let food and drink in, but nothing out.
 It can be weakened by certain foods and drinks, particularly fizzy drinks, caffeinated drinks, citrus fruit (and citrus juices), tomatoes and tomato products, chocolate, and alcohol.
 Nicotine, too, can weaken sphincter tone.

 Manage stress.
 Normalising your stress levels can go a long way to normalising your gastric acid levels, too.

 Protect the gastro-oesophageal sphincter: If you frequently experience acid reflux, keep a food diary and monitor symptoms, especially with the foods listed above in mind.

 Encourage stomach acid production using organic cider vinegar: Dilute 1 tbsp of vinegar in a large glass of water and take on an empty stomach.

 Wean yourself of antacid drugs.
 There is no point trying to increase your stomach acid production while still taking these.
 If you are on prescription medication, you must discuss with your doctor how you can wean yourself off them safely.
-Don't just stop taking them without consulting with your doctor first as that could make the problem worse - but gradually reduce.
+Don't just stop taking them without consulting with your doctor first as that could make the problem worse.

 To find out how to carry out a simple home test for a rough indication of whether you are producing enough stomach acid, read tomorrow’s Nutrilicious News.
 It is not too late to subscribe.